 As implied above, the key is to design a suspension system which, instead of providing a restoring force that prevents the test masses from moving very far, allows unrestricted or nearly unrestricted movement.
 Two available possibilities are fluid suspensions and magnetic suspensions (or a combination of these).
-In 1976 Faller and Koldewyn succeeded in using a magnetic suspension system to get a G measurement.
-[14, 15] The experiment's accuracy was not an improvement over that gotten by other methods, but was within 1.5% of the standard value.
+In 1976 Faller and Koldewyn succeeded in using a magnetic suspension system to get a G measurement [15,16].
+The experiment's accuracy was not an improvement over that gotten by other methods, but was within 1.5% of the standard value.

-In the apparatus Cavendish used for his original G measurement the torsion arm and test masses were isolated from the source masses by a wooden box.
+As Michelini pointed out in his missing vacuum range discussion, in most G measurements the source masses are located outside an enclosure.
+Even in the apparatus Cavendish used for his original G measurement at atmospheric pressure, the torsion arm and test masses were isolated from the source masses by a wooden box.
 In Faller and Koldewyn's experiment the arm was isolated from the source masses by a vacuum chamber.
-The modified design requires that there be no such isolation, as the arm needs to swing freely through the center of the source masses.
-(See Figure 1.)
-Given the modest goal of the present proposal, it is reasonable to expect that the technology used by Faller and Koldewyn could be adapted to demonstrate the oscillation prediction.
-Moreover, it seems reasonable to expect that advances in technology (e.g., better magnets, better electronics, etc.) since 1976 would make the experiment quite doable for an institution grade physics laboratory.
+The modified design requires that there be no such isolation, as the arm needs to swing freely through the center of the source masses (see Fig. 1).
+Given the modest goal of the present proposal, it is reasonable to expect that the technology used by Faller and Koldewyn could be adapted to test the oscillation prediction.
+Moreover, it seems reasonable to expect that advances in technology since 1976 (e.g. better magnets, better electronics, etc.), would make the experiment quite doable for an institution grade physics laboratory.